 Why does this happen, and how can you lengthen the lifespan of your laptop battery once again?

-Your new laptop battery might be draining fast because it might be in High-Performance mode, or there may be too many programs running.
+Your new laptop battery might be draining fast because it might be in High-Performance mode or too many programs running.
 Other causes include too many peripherals connected to the computer or corrupted firmware.
 To fix it, you can try adjusting settings and removing peripherals.

 Stick around if you want to learn more!
 I will explain all the different reasons why your laptop battery might be draining fast, even if it’s brand new.